flutter/website/src/content/app-architecture/case-study/data-layer.md

 specifically for raw data from the API, such as the `BookingApiModel` class.
-As you'll soon see, repositories extract data and expose it to `ViewModel`s in a different format.
+As you'll soon see, repositories extract data and expose it to s in a different format.
 :::